virantha/bricknil/README.rst

 Installation
 ############

-On all platforms, it should just be a simple:
+On all platforms (OS X, Linux, Win10), it should just be a simple:

 .. code-block:: bash

     $ pip install bricknil

-On Linux, you might need to instlal `BlueZ >= 5.43`.
+On Linux, you might need to install the `BlueZ >= 5.43` libraries.

 On a Raspberry Pi (and other Linux boxes should be similar), you can follow my automated :doc:`setup instructions <pi_setup>`